 Almost 30 years ago, David Byrne (of Talking Heads fame) founded a record label “to turn people onto stuff [he] liked.”
 Because he’s David Byrne, and because he’s eminently cooler than you or me, the stuff he liked was Brazilian pop music.
 In January of ‘89 Byrne released his first compilation, Brazil Classics 1: Beleza Tropical.
 Three other Brazil Classics followed.
-From there, Luaka Bop–a record label name Byrne nicked off some tea packaging– and along with its eyeballed, “rather obscure Masonic” logo started to jump all over the globe.
+From there, Luaka Bop–a record label name Byrne nicked off some tea packaging– and along with its eyeballed, “rather obscure Masonic”opens a new window logo started to jump all over the globe.
 Cuba, England, India, West Africa, Japan, etc.

 Published in 2004, this grab bag of 70’s West African music is another delight.
 Going back to William Onyeabor for a minute, it was his inclusion in this collection that sent Luaka Bop on what ended up being a years long quest to get the rights to his discography in order to publish WiWO? and the box set.

 But it’s not just Onyeabor that shines here.
 Each of the 12 songs completely transport you to an era and continent that odds are unlike anything you’ve experienced before (unless you lived in 70’s Africa, I guess).
 Funk, soul, acid rock, Cuban rumba, Latin percussion, and more elements combine with various local African sounds to expand your definition of transatlantic on this eminently listenable record.

 Why stop there?
 If you’re hankering for more world music after that, you’ve still got World Psychedelic Classics volumes 1, 2, and 4 ahead of you.
 They cover Brazilian folk psychedelics Os Mutantes, America’s own Shuggie Otis, and Brazilian genre bender Tim Maia.
 And that’s just one of Luaka Bop’s many series.